Ancient tomb with mummies unearthed in Egypt

 The tomb, at the Draa Abul Nagaa necropolis, contains "mummies, sarcophagi, statuettes, pots and other artifacts," according to Egypt's Ministry of Antiquities.

-It belonged to Amenemhat, or the God Amun's goldsmith, and his wife Amenhotep, said Mostafa Al-Waziri, who led the Egyptian team which unearthed the 3,500-year-old tomb.
+It belonged to Amenemhat -- which means the god "Amen Is In the Forefront" -- and his wife Amenhotep, said Mostafa Al-Waziri, who led the Egyptian team which unearthed the 3,500-year-old tomb.

 While Amenhotep is usually a man's name, Waziri said, the team found references inside the tomb that indicated she was the lady of the house.

-Note: This story has been updated to clarify the translation of Amenemhat's name made by Egyptian officials during Saturday's news conference.